rhmtazad/UniProg/README.md

 ## Installation

-**After finishing this project a single-executable file will be realease**
+**After finishing this project a single-executable file will be released**

 ```
 This part is intentionally left blank...